JoeLew709500/CI-project-2/README.md

 ### Bugs
 * HTML
     * No errors showing on jigsaw validator
-    * There is a warning for the header element for the modal but this is for design as the javascript populates this element
+    * There is a warning for the header element for the modal but this is for design as the JavaScript populates this element

 ![W3 HTML Validator](assets/readme-files/HTML-validator.png)